Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

 Now we are looking for weights $\tilde{\textbf{w}}=(\tilde{w}_{0},\tilde{w}_{1},\tilde{w}_{2},\tilde{w}_{3},\tilde{w}_{4})$ and degree $\tilde{d}$ that satisfy the matrix equation $A^T\tilde{\bf w}^{T}=\tilde{D}^{T}$, where $\tilde{D}=(\tilde{d},\tilde{d},\tilde{d},\tilde{d},\tilde{d})$.
 Notice that this is equivalent to solving the equation:

 We suggest the following non-trivial solution with integer entries

 Using the weights proposed above, we can determine the numbers $u_{i}$ and $v_{i}$, for $i=0,1,\dots,4$.
 First, notice that the values of $u_{i}$ and $v_{i}$ are well defined.
-Indeed, since $A^T$ is an invertible matrix, the space of solutions of (4.2.2) is 1-dimensional.
-Therefore, any solution with integer entries of this system of equations is a multiple of the column matrix given in (4.2.3):
+Indeed, since $A^T$ is an invertible matrix, the space of solutions of Equation (20) are 1-dimensional.
+Therefore, any solution with integer entries of this system of equations is a multiple of the column matrix given in equality (21):